Quantum transport on Bethe lattices with non-Hermitian sources and a drain

+The model~\eqref{eq50} is a one-body model, and hence the total number of eigenstates of the Hamiltonian~\eqref{eq50} is equal to the total number of sites, $\ntot$ in Eq.~\eqref{eq40}.
 In Sec.~\ref{sec3}, we first show that $(\ntot_N-\ntot_{N-1})$ pieces of eigenstates are strictly localized on the peripheral sites (the $N$th generation).
 We then show that $2\qty(\ntot_{N-1}-\ntot_{N-2})$ pieces of eigenstates have amplitudes only on the $N$th and $(N-1)$th generations.
-This goes on; we generally show that $(N+1-\ell)\qty(\ntot_{\ell}-\ntot_{\ell-1})$ pieces of eigenstates have amplitudes from the $N$th generation up to the $\ell$th generation with $\ell=N,N-1,N-2,\cdots,2,1$.
+This goes on; we generally show that $(N+1-\ell)\qty(\ntot_{\ell}-\ntot_{\ell-1})$ pieces of eigenstates have amplitudes from the $N$th generation up to the $\ell$th generation with $\ell=N,N-1,N-2,\ldots,2,1$.
 In other words, the total number of eigenstates that have null amplitude at the origin site (the zeroth generation) is given by

-where we used the notations $\ntot_0=1$ and Eq.~\eqref{eq40}.
+where we used the notation $\ntot_0=1$ and Eq.~\eqref{eq40}.
 Since the total number of eigenstates is equal to the total number of sites, $\ntot$, as we stated above, Eq.~\eqref{eq300-1} means that we miss $N+1$ pieces of eigenstates.
 In fact, we find in Sec.~\ref{sec4} that the remaining $N+1$ pieces of eigenstates penetrate up to the origin site and contribute to the quantum transport.
 This completes the Hilbert space of the tight-binding model on the Bethe lattice.
-These $N+1$ pieces of delocalized eigenstates are found from the eigenstates of the tight-binding model on a linear chain with $N+1$ sites.
+These $N+1$ delocalized eigenstates are obtained from the eigenstates of the tight-binding model on a linear chain with $N+1$ sites.